If we don’t win, you don’t pay.

 - Defamation: Defamation involves making a false statement about another person.
 There can be two types of defamation, libel, and slander, which can cause harm to another individual.

-- Trespass: Trespass involves a person using another’s land or property without their consent.
+- Trespass: Trespass involves using another person’s land or property without their consent.
 Some forms of trespass include trespass to land and trespass to chattel or personal property.

 - Conversion: Conversion is a lesser form of stealing and involves someone taking someone’s property and not returning it.